bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Writing-Files-Using.md

 *Listing 1*

 This entire process can be shortened using the `with` statement. *Listing 2* shows how to write that.
-As already said before keep in mind that by opening the “helloworld.txt” file this way will either create if it does not exist yet or completely overwritten, otherwise.
+As already said before keep in mind that by opening the "helloworld.txt” file this way will either create if it does not exist yet or completely overwritten, otherwise.

     with open('helloworld.txt', 'w') as filehandle:
         filehandle.write('Hello, world!\n')